2020 Inner Mongolia protests: Political history of Inner Mongolia

 Inner Mongolia has, for a long time, experienced less violent ethnic strife than Xinjiang and Tibet.
-The region "was seen to have been largely pacified over many decades of Han migration, intermarriage and repression".
-Large-scale Han migration began from 1912 during the Beiyang government period when land became freely traded.
-By 1937, the aggregated figure of the census of the Nanking Nationalist government-ruled Suiyuan Province and Chahar Province and the census of Japanese-puppet Manchukuo and Mongol United Autonomous Government, reported 3,720,000 Hans and 860,000 Mongols (roughly 8:2 ratio) within modern Inner Mongolian boundary.
+The region "was seen to have been largely pacified over many decades of Han migration, intermarriage, and repression".
+Large-scale Han migration began from 1912 during the Beiyang government period, when land became freely traded.
+By 1937, the aggregated figure of the census of the Nanking Nationalist government-ruled Suiyuan Province and Chahar Province and the census of Japanese-puppet Manchukuo and Mongol United Autonomous Government, reported 3,720,000 Hans and 860,000 Mongols (roughly 8:2 ratio) within the modern Inner Mongolian boundary.
 That ratio continues today.

 The 1981 Inner Mongolia student protest opposed a package of new policies which worsened steppe degradation and the political representation of Chinese Mongols.
-The policies included; increasing 100 million cattle in the province, settling instead of repatriating the rural-to-urban migrants (盲流) from neighboring provinces, and placing Mongol officials in place in Mongols-majority settlements while Han officials in place in Han-majority settlements.
-In May 2011, unrest erupted when a coal truck collided and killed a Chinese Mongol herdman, and was later followed with unrests which complained of the environmental impact of mining and unfair development policies.
+The policies included; increasing 100 million cattle in the province, settling, instead of repatriating, the rural-to-urban migrants (盲流) from neighboring provinces, and putting Mongol officials in place in Mongols-majority settlements, while putting Han officials in place in Han-majority settlements.
+In May 2011, unrest erupted when a coal truck collided and killed a Chinese Mongol herdman, and was later followed with unrests, which complained of the environmental impact of mining and unfair development policies.

+Pan-Mongolism concerns

+In 2019, it was revealed that students at a middle school at Chifeng, China's Inner Mongolia, sang and danced in a classroom with the national flag and the national emblem of Mongolia, an independent nation, hung on the wall.
+This has sparked concerns related to ethnic nationalism and separatism.

+In 2022, an ethnic Mongol pilot at Sichuan Airlines was revealed to have published pan-Mongolism and anti-Han comments regarding the Nanjing Massacre in 2015, sparking concerns about ethnic hate and tensions.

 Origin of protest: Curriculum reform, 2020

-The top four languages native to Inner Mongolia are Jin language, Northeastern Mandarin, varieties of Mongolian dialects and Lanzhou-Ningxia Mandarin.
-The majority of Mongols and almost all Hans opt to send their children to schools taught in Standard Mandarin, in recognition of the economic opportunities that would reap.
+The top four languages native to Inner Mongolia are the Jin language, Northeastern Mandarin, varieties of Mongolian dialects, and Lanzhou-Ningxia Mandarin.
+The majority of Mongols, and almost all Hans, opt to send their children to schools taught in Standard Mandarin, in recognition of the economic opportunities that would reap.
 Yet, a sizable minority among the Mongols attend ethnic schools, taught primarily in Mongolian.